Anand Kumar

-Anand Kumar (born 1 January 1973) is an Indian Mathematics educator best known for his Super 30 programme, which he started in Patna, Bihar in 2002, known for coaching underprivileged students for JEE- Main & JEE-Advanced, the entrance examination for the Indian Institutes of Technology (IITs).
+Anand Kumar (born 1 January 1973) is an Indian mathematics educator, best known for his Super 30 program, which he started in Patna, Bihar in 2002.
+He is known for coaching underprivileged students for JEE–Main and JEE–Advanced, the entrance examinations for the Indian Institutes of Technology (IITs).
+Kumar was named in Time magazine's list of Best of Asia 2010.
+In 2023, he was awarded the Padma Shri, the country's fourth highest civilian award by the Government of India for his contributions in the fields of literature and education.

 By 2018, 422 out of 510 students had made it to the IITs and Discovery Channel showcased his work in a documentary.
-Kumar has spoken at MIT and Harvard about his programs for students from the underprivileged sections of Indian society.
-Kumar and his school have been the subject of several smear campaigns, some of which have been carried in Indian media sources.
-His life and work had been portrayed in the 2019 film, Super 30, where Kumar is played by Hrithik Roshan.
+His life and work had been portrayed in the 2019 film, Super 30, where he was played by the well known actor Hrithik Roshan.

+Anand Kumar, the man behind the pioneering Super 30 initiative, has been designated as the honorary ambassador of Korean Tourism for 2024 - a recognition of the transformative impact of his work and an endeavour to foster vibrant cultural and educational exchanges between the youth of India and Korea.

 Early life

 Anand Kumar was born in Bihar, India.
 His father was a clerk in the postal department of India.
 His father could not afford private schooling for his children, and Anand attended a Hindi medium government school, where he developed his deep interest in mathematics.
 In his childhood, he studied at Patna High School, in Patna, Bihar.
 During his graduation, Kumar submitted papers on number theory, which were published in the Mathematical Spectrum.
 Kumar secured admission to the University of Cambridge, but could not attend because of his father's death and his financial condition.